yzabc007/Matlab-Basic-ML/README.md

 For now, the main categories include classification (Bayes classifier, Perceptron, SVM, Linear Regression), PCA, Kernel, simple Neural Networks, clustering, decision tree and ensemble learning.

 The categories might be confusing but I will revise them on the process of coding.

+The purpose of this little project is to implement the most basic principle of those algorithms using Matlab, but without using existing functions from powerful Matlab.